remaro-network/auv_profeat/README.md

 profeat -t casestudy.profeat casestudy.fprops
 prism out.prism out.props > out.log
 ```
-The first command translates the ProFeat model and the ProFeat properties to PRISM model and property files, the second command uses PRISM to compute the results which are saved in the `out.log` file.
+The first command translates the ProFeat model and the ProFeat property files to PRISM model and property files, the second command uses PRISM to compute the results which are saved in the `out.log` file.
 To view the results, open the `out.log` file which is saved in the `auv_profeat` folder.

 If you want to analyse additional properties, include them in the `casestudy.fprops` file.
 Remember to include `${...}` around ProFeat specific constructs.